Classical Chinese poetry genres: Huiwen, "palindrome" poem style

-The major exponent of this was Su Hui.
+The major exponent of the palindrome poem was Su Hui.
 Her "Xuanji Tu" poem is in the form of a twenty-nine by twenty-nine character grid, and can be read forward or backwards, horizontally, vertically, or diagonally.

 Midnight Songs poetry

 Midnight Songs poetry also known as, Zi Ye, or "Lady Midnight" style, supposedly originating with an eponymously named fourth-century professional singer of the Eastern Jin dynasty.

 Xiaoxiang poetry

 Xiaoxiang poetry has a long tradition in China, and later has been of influence more globally.
 This poetry was associated with the Xiaoxiang region of China, which was in turn historically associated with social and political exile.